cms-sw/cms-sw.github.io/infrastructure-monitoring.md

 [^1]: You can find the full list by going to that web page, clicking on "Metrics" and then searching for `cmssdt_`.
 Current list of metrics include, `cmssdt_mesos`, `cmssdt_marathon` which check the return code for the associated web pages.

 [^2]: In order to try out a puppet configuration interactively, you can go to the machine in question and invoke `puppet agent -t -v`.

+[^bug]: Due to a bug in `url.httpcode` if the server is not running the metric will fail.
+A better alternative is to use "system.exitCode" and invoke curl.